cloudfoundry/bbs/doc/api-lrps.md

 * `filter models.DesiredLRPFilter`: [DesiredLRPFilter](https://godoc.org/code.cloudfoundry.org/bbs/models#DesiredLRPFilter) to restrict the DesiredLRPs returned.
   * `Domain string`: If non-empty, filter to only DesiredLRPs in this domain.
+  * `ProcessGuids []string`: If non-empty, filter to only DesiredLRPs with ProcessGuid in the given slice.

 #### Output